Is your pregnancy beginning to take its toll on your joints and muscles? Does your back feel like it can’t hold your weight any longer?

 You’re certainly not alone there, momma.
 Aches and pains are normal during pregnancy, but can we do something about them?

 Many pregnant women are finding comfort in applying a heating pad to take the edge off the soreness.
 But is it safe?

 We’ll take a closer look at everything you should know before using a heating pad while pregnant.
-And we’ll share our top five favorite heating pads too.
+And we’ll share our top five heating pads you can use during pregnancy.

 Quick ComparisonOur Top Heating Pad Picks of 2019 Read Full Reviews